Themefic-Team/tourfic/readme.txt

 * Advanced Search Options
 * Mobile-Friendly Responsive Design

-Moreover, it offers a comprehensive suite of key features that make it the excellent car rental WordPress plugin.
-You can also use this function to build website for Cab booking, Bike rental and Bus booking.
+Moreover, it offers a comprehensive suite of key features that make it an excellent car rental WordPress plugin.
+You can also use this function to build a website for Cab booking, Bike rental, and Bus booking.

 = 🎉  APARTMENT BOOKING & VACATION RENTAL =
 * Add Unlimited Apartment